 Weight Capacity of Class 7 Lift Trucks: 6,000-16,000 lbs

 Be sure you are selecting the right forklift for your intended application and weight loads.
-Koke Inc. has over 40 years’ experience supplying customers with the right material handling and industrial equipment for their needs.
+Koke Inc. has over 40 years of experience supplying customers with the right material handling and industrial equipment for their needs.
 Contact us today to discuss how we can help ensure you get the most out of your material handling equipment purchase.